Australia Card: Subsequent outcomes

 Following the shelving of the Australia Card, the federal government expanded the tax file number scheme to enable cross-referencing benefits received and tax paid by individuals.
 This unique number is in many ways analogous to the United States social security number.

-The Australia Card proposal resurfaces every so often, and the criticism of the Card is sometimes invoked for analogous controversial plans.
+The Australia Card proposal resurfaces every so often, and the criticism of the card is sometimes invoked for analogous controversial plans.
 In the early 2000s, figures within the Liberal Party of Australia – which opposed the card in the 1980s – voiced support for a national identity card.
 Following the London Bombings of 2005, then-Prime Minister John Howard said the Australia Card would help the government combat terrorism and address flaws in the immigration system.
 This is despite the fact that Howard was Opposition Leader in 1987 when he had the Australia Card legislation blocked in the Senate which triggered the election that year.

 Plans to expand the capabilities of the ubiquitous Medicare card were announced in 2006 by then Human Services Minister Joe Hockey.
 The proposed Access Card was criticised by some relevant interest groups and political activists as a step in the same direction of an Australia Card.
 However, the Howard government was unable to implement the scheme before their electoral defeat in 2007.

 Technology demands for online identification continue to put pressure on the Federal Government to provide a national identity system.
-The Financial Systems Inquiry found that there would be significant savings from such a system.
-However, the Inquiry cited the Australia Card history as continuing to provide a barrier to this development:
+The Financial System Inquiry found that there would be significant savings from such a system.
+However, the inquiry cited the Australia Card history as continuing to provide a barrier to this development:

-"Many Australians may object to this option on the basis of privacy concerns.
-It could be viewed as a digital version of the unpopular Australia Card initiative, which was rejected in 1987, or the Access Card, which was terminated in 2007."
+Many Australians may object to this option on the basis of privacy concerns.
+It could be viewed as a digital version of the unpopular Australia Card initiative, which was rejected in 1987, or the Access Card, which was terminated in 2007.